 A rubella blood test detects antibodies that are made by the immune system to help kill the rubella virus.
 These antibodies remain in the bloodstream for years.
 The presence of certain antibodies means a recent infection, a past infection, or that you have been vaccinated against the disease.

 Rubella (also called German measles or 3-day measles) usually does not cause long-term problems.
-But a woman infected with the rubella virus during pregnancy can transmit the disease to her baby (fetus).
+But someone infected with the rubella virus during pregnancy can transmit the disease to the baby (fetus).
 And serious birth defects called congenital rubella syndrome (CRS) could develop, especially during the first trimester.
-Birth defects of CRS include cataracts and other eye problems, hearing impairment, and heart disease.
-Miscarriage and stillbirth are also possible consequences for pregnant women.
+Birth defects of CRS include cataracts and other eye problems, hearing loss, and heart disease.
+Miscarriage and stillbirth are also possible consequences for those who are pregnant.
 The vaccination to prevent rubella protects against these complications.

-A rubella test is usually done for a woman who is or wants to become pregnant to determine whether she is at risk for rubella.
+A rubella test is usually done for someone who is or wants to become pregnant to determine whether they are at risk for rubella.
 Several laboratory methods can be used to detect rubella antibodies in the blood.
 The most commonly used method is the enzyme-linked immunosorbent assay (ELISA, EIA).

 Why It Is Done

 A test for rubella is done to find out if:

 - A woman who is or wants to become pregnant is immune to rubella.

 - A recent infection was caused by the rubella virus.
 The presence of IgM antibodies means a current or recent infection.

 - A person has been vaccinated against rubella.
 The presence of IgG antibodies means immunity received through either vaccination or a past infection.

 - Health professionals who are in contact with pregnant women have had rubella.
 A health professional who has not had rubella may need to be vaccinated to prevent the risk of spreading rubella to a pregnant woman.